 - Breach notifications.
 HITECH also created rules governing how and when consumers and the HHS were to be notified in the event of a breach.
 These rules were eventually incorporated into the HIPAA Breach Notification Rule.

 No cloud provider can ensure HIPAA or HITECH compliance because both regulations cover a lot more than IT security.
 However, since security is a core part of both regulations and the focus of many of the OCR’s investigations, choosing the wrong cloud provider can jeopardize your HIPAA/HITECH compliance.

-Here are four things you can do to help ensure your cloud provider isn’t jeopardizing your HIPAA/HITECH compliance.
+Below are four things you can do to help ensure your cloud provider isn’t jeopardizing your HIPAA/HITECH compliance:

-Of course, that begs the question: How do you know what’s happening to your electronic PHI once it’s in the hands of a third party?
+- Answer the right question.
+How do you know what’s happening to your electronic PHI once it’s in the hands of a third party?
 One way is to choose a cloud provider that has been independently audited for HIPAA compliance.
 Independent auditors can’t certify that the provider is compliant.
 However, they can issue a report detailing the processes and systems they found during the audit.
 This report should note any red flags they found that might jeopardize HIPAA compliance.
 (Tip: If you’re concerned about IT security in general, it can also be helpful to request an independent SOC 2 compliance audit report.)

-For that, we offer TRiA, a multi-cloud management platform that allows you to monitor HIPAA/HITECH compliance across all your cloud environments from a single console.
-TRiA comes standard with more than 200 compliance packs (including HIPAA/HITECH) that can be used to monitor compliance and alert you to any issues such a database exposed to the public internet.
+We offer TRiA, a multi-cloud management platform that allows you to monitor HIPAA/HITECH compliance across all your cloud environments from a single console.
+TRiA comes standard with more than 200 compliance packs (including HIPAA/HITECH) that can be used to monitor compliance and alert you to any issues such as a database exposed to the public internet.
 (Read the HIPAA Journal.
 Misconfigured resources are often the cause of HIPAA violations!)
-These compliance packs can also be configured with custom rules so you can check for adherence to industry or organizational best practices.
+These compliance packs can also be configured with custom rules so you can check for adherence to the industry or organizational best practices.